Camps and Courses

 Physics Concepts and Hands-on Labs

-We'll focus on physics itself in this course and explore the fundamental connections between the physics theories and the real world.
+We'll focus on physics itself in this course and explore the fun/fundamental connections between the physics theories and the real world.
 Students will have a chance to do fun hands-on experiments at home using an innovative approach.
 The science and engineering practices learned in this course are relevant to almost any STEM career path.
-Prerequisite: Basic Algebra and Geometry
+No Math Prerequisites

 AP Physics 1